kylehotchkiss/grads/README.md

 Some cool data for the intended use case (physics simulation) would be to implement the following available datasets (from http://ruc.noaa.gov/rr/RAP_var_diagnosis.html) -

 * Sea-level Pressure
+* Cloud Cover
 * Vertical Velocity

 # Notes
     * I'm not sure if this breaks a NOAA "term of service".